 Public Assistance provides assistance to state agencies, local governments, special districts and eligible private nonprofit organizations impacted by a disaster to achieve a safer future for all California communities.
 The Public Assistance Section ensures state and federal support are provided to applicants in an efficient and timely manner in order to assist in recovery from a major disaster or emergency.

 The Disaster Mitigation & Technical Support Division is comprised of two units.
 The Technical Assistance Programs (TAP) Unit provides specialized expertise to all Cal OES programs as needed, with a focus on recovery issues.
 The Hazard Mitigation Grant Program (HMGP) Unit administers the Federal Emergency Management Agency’s Hazard Mitigation Grant Program and provides subject matter expertise to local governments and other eligible applicants regarding mitigation activities, application development, and grant management.

-Inter-Governmental Recovery Coordination Long Term Recovery coordinates with federal, state, local, private, and voluntary/nonprofit entities to support disaster impacted communities in their local recovery efforts.
-The California Disaster Recovery Framework empowers partners to find solutions and build back more resilient communities in six major areas: Community Planning and Capacity Building, Health and Social Services, Housing, Infrastructure, Economic and Natural and Cultural Resources.
+Interagency Recovery Coordination Long Term Recovery coordinates with federal, state, local, private, and voluntary/nonprofit entities to support disaster impacted communities in their local recovery efforts.
+The California Disaster Recovery Framework empowers partners to find solutions and build back more resilient communities in six major Recovery Support Functions (RSFs): Community Planning and Capacity Building, Housing, Economic, Health and Social Services, Infrastructure, and Natural and Cultural Resources.